kostya1sh/Tanks/README.md

 Known issues:

-1. Object cast shadows to themselfs.
+1. Objects cast shadows to themselfs.
 It can be fixed by glEnable(GL_CULL_FACE).

 2. BufferOverflowException when moving.